1. Before you begin

 Ensure the following toggle switches are enabled:

-2. Click New Project, enter a name for the project, and click CREATE PROJECT.
+- Click Create Project, enter a name for the project, and click Create Project.

 Install the Firebase CLI